tailcallhq/federation-example/README.md

 ## Benchmark Results

+In our benchmark we try to test various GraphQL federation implementations.
+We have 3 different benchmark setups, with variuing response sizes.
+On the table bellow we can observe the throughput of the various implementations compared to the different payload sizes.

 <!-- PERFORMANCE_RESULTS_START -->
 | Server | 112,838 bytes | 12598 bytes | 362 bytes |
 | ---: | ---: | ---: | ---: |